ChalmersGU-data-structure-courses/dsabook/src/B02-binsearch.md

     // Return the position of an element in an array A.
     // If the element is not found, return -1. function sequentialSearch(A, e):
-        for i in 0 ... length(A)-1:   // For each element in A,
+        for i = 0 to length(A)-1:   // For each element in A,
             if A[i] == e:             // if we found it
                 return i              // return this position.
         return -1                     // Otherwise, return -1.